 This section provides information about the type of chemical elements contained the unit cell.
 Each line defines one type of element.
 The user should specify the name, the mass, and the pseudopotential file used for each element.
 The mass of the elment is only used in molecular dynamics simulations.
-For electronic-structure calculations, the actual mass value isn't important, and it is set to 1.000 here.
-'Si.pz-vbc.UPF' is the pseudopotential file.
-Here, no explicit path is specified, and this simply means that the file is located in work directory.
-If this is not the case, please explicitly specify the precise location of the pseudopotential file.
+For electronic-structure calculations, the actual mass value isn't important.'Si_ONCV_PBE-1.0.upf' is the pseudopotential file.
+When the path is not specified, the file is assumed to be located in work dierectory.
+Otherwise, please explicitly specify the location of the pseudopotential files.

 2. NUMERICAL_ORBITAL Numerical atomic orbitals are only needed for LCAO calculations.
-Thus this section will be neglected in PW calcultions.
-'Si_50Ry_8.0au_dzp' is name of the numerical orbital file.
+Thus this section will be neglected in calculations with plane wave basis.
+'Si_gga_8au_60Ry_2 s2p1d.orb' is name of the numerical orbital file.
 Again here the path is not specified, which means that this file is located in the work directory.